bhaveshk22/Project-Object_Recognition_with_PCA/README.md

-# 🔍 Unveiling the Power of Unsupervised Learning: Object Recognition with PCA
+# Object Recognition with Dimensionality Reduction (PCA)

-This repository is dedicated to 'Unveiling the Power of Unsupervised Learning: Object Recognition with PCA'.
-It contains a Machine Learning model that leverages Principal Component Analysis (PCA) for object recognition.
-The model demonstrates the effectiveness of unsupervised learning techniques in recognizing and classifying objects in images.
-The goal of this project is to explore and highlight the potential of unsupervised learning in the field of computer vision.
+This repository focuses on 'Object Recognition with Dimensionality Reduction (PCA)'.
+It contains a Machine Learning model that uses Principal Component Analysis (PCA) for object recognition.
+The model demonstrates how dimensionality reduction can be effectively used in recognizing and classifying objects in images.
+The goal of this project is to explore the power of PCA in the field of computer vision and object recognition.